-Managing distractions is one of the biggest challenges of working remotely.
-These disruptions come in many forms — like a weak WiFi connection, less than optimal work spaces, disruptive noises during video calls, household obligations (managing children’s online lesson plans, meal prep, pet care) etc.
+Figuring out how to manage distractions is one of the biggest challenges of working remotely.
+These disruptions come in many forms -- like a weak WiFi connection, less than optimal work spaces, disruptive noises during video calls, household obligations (managing children’s online lesson plans, meal prep, pet care) etc.

 How you maintain focus is critical because it impacts productivity, leadership, communication and impressions you make on others (and how you feel and function personally too).
-Here are tips and solutions for managing distractions — and maintaining a semblance of normalcy under abnormal circumstances.
+Here are 7 tips to manage distractions, maximize productivity and maintain a semblance of normalcy under unusual circumstances.

 With part of your living space designated as your “office” (be it a computer desk, living room coffee table or even a folding table in the bedroom), with a few adjustments, you can better define the space to set yourself up for success.

 Add an extra lamp so you have good lighting (this is especially important for video calls), have a clear place for coffee and keep an extension cord handy to recharge a phone or laptop if you’re far from an outlet.
 The goal is to equip yourself with layout and supplies to function effectively in the space, much the way you would in the office you normally operate from.

 Keep your work area as neat and work-focused as possible.
 It's a lot easier to take breaks -- particularly unplanned ones, like responding to immediate needs of kids or pets -- and jump back in where you left off when the designated area is a well-organized, professional space.